Mexican Street Corn Salad Recipe

-This easy Mexican Street Corn Salad recipe puts a fun twist on elotes.
+This easy Couscous Corn Salad recipe puts a fun twist on Mexican street corn.
 Smoky grilled corn, a creamy cumin-lime dressing, and pearl couscous (pasta) combine to create this delicious salad.

-I love street corn so much that I even made it into these Mexican Street Corn Chicken Tacos.
+I love street corn so much that I even made it into these Mexican Street Corn Chicken Tacos and then, this Mexican Street Corn Soup.

-And now, enter this Mexican Street Corn Salad with Couscous.
+And now… this Mexican Street Corn Salad with Couscous.

 The smoky corn, the tang of the lime, that creamy sauce, and the surprise pops of pearl couscous – This is not your traditional, boring salad.
 Nope.
 You will be hooked on it – Promise.